chatterlabmembers/CAREER-ENG-transcription/OHS-transcription/README.md

 4. You should now see all the new `xds@` tiers you just added on the bottom left speaker tier panel.
 In the panel, right click on your mouse/trackpad, click on `Sort Tiers` > `Sort by Hierarchy`.
 This should help you better track your speakers and their associated `xds@` tiers.

-5. Next, we need to create xds markings for all the existing TCDS (TC-directed speech).
+5. Next, we need to create xds markings for all the existing TCDS.

     - In the top menu bar, find and click on `Tier` > `Copy Annotations from Tier to Tier...`.
 This will lead to a pop-up window.
     - In the pop-up window, find and choose the source tier (i.e., a three-character speaker code tier excluding `CHI`), then click on `Next` button.
 In the next page, find and choose the corresponding destination tier, which should always be in the format of "xds@" plus the source tier name, then click on `Next` button.
 In the next page, choose "All annotations", then click on `Finish` button.